Cream Vs Powder

 Their lovely cream contour palettes are available in 2 different shade sets – Light to Medium and Medium to Dark.

 A soft, creamy consistency of 3 buildable, blendable shading colors and 3 highlighting colors you can mix and match if needed.
-A versatile and easy to use palette.
+A versatile and easy-to-use palette.

 NYX Professional Cream Contour and Highlight Palette

-This NYX fan favorite palette available in 3 color ranges.
+This NYX fan favorite palette is available in 3 color ranges.
 It’s a perfect low-cost, drugstore option if you’re starting out and looking to experiment with a cream consistency and in need of extra coverage at the same time.
 For medium skin tones.

 NYX Wonder Stick